arecker/cookbook/recipes/thanksgiving/turkey-stock.md

 9. Gently simmer the stock for 3-4 hours (or until the meat is falling off the bone).

 10. Turn off the heat and allow to cool.
 Use tongs to remove large pieces of bone and discard.
-Pour the rest through a pasta strainer and discard pieces.
+Pour the rest through a strainer and discard pieces.

+11. Let stock cool in fridge overnight.

+12. In the morning, scrape the waxy layer of fat off the top and discard.
+Transfer all the stock to a stockpot and warm it up on the stove.

-11. Perform one final filtration to collect fine particles and grit.
-Line a mesh strainer with a wet paper towel.
-Use a ladel to scoop portions of the stock into the strainer.
-If stock stops running through the filter, then it's probably clogged with scum and impure fat - just dump it back and change out the paper towel.
+13. Perform one final filtration of the stock.
+Line a fine metal strainer with a paper towel and pour the stock through it.
+If it gets clogged, just dump it back into the unfiltered stock and change the paper towel.

-12. Let stock cool in fridge overnight.
-In the morning, scrape the waxy layer of fat off the top and discard.
+14. Pour the stock evenly into 4 quart sized containers.
+If you are short, just top each of them off with water.
+If you have too much, you can either simmer off some of the water or just fill up an extra container.

-13. The stock is now ready.
-You can warm it up and make smaller portions, concentrate it further, or just freeze the whole batch until you need it.
+15. The stock is now ready.
+Move to the freezer until needed.

 ### Optional: Turkey Fat